RedHatNordicsSA/linux4win/content/lab2.md

 Next up is to create the ```Logical Volume``` on which we will create the actual filesystem.

 :boom: Click on your newly created Volume Group which is now diplayed on the main ```Storage``` page, as shown below.
-Note that a new MB was consumed by LVM meta data, as the Volume Group is not 1024 MB in size.
+Note that a few MB was consumed by LVM meta data, as the Volume Group is not 1024 MB in size.

 ![create logical vol](images/create_lv1.png)